Chapter 1 in About God

 It would be natural to assume that the religious leaders to whom Jesus was speaking, who professed loudly their devotion to God and were scrupulous about keeping the details of the Law, would be subjects of the kingdom.
-But, as Jesus pointed out, these men kept their lives for themselves - though they professed obedience, they failed to do God's work when called to it.
+But, as Jesus pointed out, these men kept their lives for themselves -- though they professed obedience, they failed to do God's work when called to it.
 On the other hand, the kingdom took as subjects tax collectors and prostitutes who, quite obviously, had at first refused to obey God but later repented and gave him their lives when John the Baptist preached repentance to them.
 See, also, Luke 7:29-30.
-These truly became subject to the King.
-For the kingdom of God is not in word, but in power.
-I Corinthians.
-4:20 (KJV).
+These truly became subjects of the King.
+For the kingdom of God is not in word, but in power (I Corinthians 4:20 KJV).

-God's kingdom is eternal and unchanging, but appears to us to vary in extent and authority because we are trapped in time.
-God's kingdom is eternal, as God himself is eternal.
-Jeremiah 10:10; Daniel 4:34.
-God's kingdom is eternal in the past.
-God has the right to be King over his creation because he created it.
-Psalm 95:3-5.
-Therefore, God's kingdom is established "from of old" and exists "from all eternity."
-Psalm 74:12; Psalm 93:1-2.
+God's kingdom is established "from of old" and exists "from all eternity."
+Psalm 74:12.
 He has prepared his Kingdom for his people since the creation of the world.
 Matthew 25:34 (4).
 God's kingdom is also eternal in the present sense of being above time, just as its King is.
 It "endures throughout all generations" and "from generation to generation.(5)" Further, Psalm 29:10, quoted above, states that God is enthroned as King forever, and other scriptures confirm that God's kingdom is eternal in the future and will never end (6).
 While all other kingdoms will someday be destroyed, God's kingdom cannot be shaken, and will never be destroyed.
 Daniel 2:20-21; Hebrews 12:28-29.

 When Adam sinned, the third period began.
-Adam's sin created hostility and division between God and the man he had created to rule the Earth and a visible division in the kingdom.
-God had given rule of the earth to man, and man had rebelled to follow God's enemy into darkness, as explained in an earlier chapter.
+Adam's sin created hostility and division between God and the man he had created to rule the Earth.
+God had given rule of the earth to man, and man had rebelled.
 Man now feared God's light (8).
-God's rule of earth was now no longer shared, but was incomplete and divided with men who opposed him, at least as seen from an earthly human perspective.

-Yet God did not take the prerogative to rule the earth away from man: the earth is still given to man.
-Psalm 115:16.
-Instead, God began to make demonstrations to people of his love and of the nature of his kingdom - i.e., those in whom God rules.
-During the third period, God demonstrated his kingdom not to all men, but to specific individuals and to his chosen nation Israel, as they were ready (9).
-The most noteworthy example of this is the code of laws God gave to Moses.
-As discussed in an earlier chapter, God gave his Law to Israel after their fear had led them collectively to ask that he not speak to them directly.
+Yet God did not take the prerogative to rule the earth away from man: the earth is still given to man (Psalm 115:16).
+Instead, God began to make demonstrations to people of his love and of the nature of his kingdom -- i.e., those in whom God rules.
+God began to demonstrate his kingdom not to all men and women, but to specific individuals and to the descendants of the man named Israel (9).
+One very noteworthy example of this is the code of laws God gave to Moses.
+God gave his Law to Israel after their fear had led them collectively to ask that he not speak to them directly.
 He gave the Law so that Israelites who kept it might maintain some favored relationship with him without having any direct contact which would trigger their fear.
-However, the New Testament makes it very clear that the Law was not given to help people make themselves acceptable to God.
-Galatians 3:10-12 & 21-22.
-Rather, it was given as a schoolmaster to teach men that they could not make themselves acceptable to God, but could only become acceptable to God by faith.
-Galatians 3:22-25.
-Thus, the Law pointed to the true nature of God's kingdom - in which God himself is King, and God rather than a set of rules governs his subjects.
-Compare, Exodus 19:3-6.
+However, the New Testament makes it very clear that the Law was not given to help people make themselves acceptable to God (Galatians 3:10-12 & 21-22).
+Rather, it was given as a schoolmaster to teach men and women that they could not make themselves acceptable to God, but could only become acceptable to God by faith (Galatians 3:22-25).
+Thus, the Law pointed to the true nature of God's kingdom -- in which God himself is King, and God rather than a set of rules governs his subjects.
+It can be helpful to compare with Exodus 19:3-6.

-During this third period, men were free to disobey God, his will was not always immediately done (as we see time) and his sovereignty appeared incomplete.
-In reality, God maintained control, primarily by working through a few chosen gentiles and His people Israel.
-On the individual level, God offered his own people a choice between obedience leading to life and blessing or disobedience leading to death and cursing.
-Deuteronomy 30:15-20.
+And during this period, men and women were free to disobey God.
+But God maintained control, primarily by working through a few chosen gentiles and His people Israel.
+On the individual level, God offered his own people a choice between obedience leading to life and blessing or disobedience leading to death and cursing (Deuteronomy 30:15-20).
 However, throughout this period, with the exception of a few brief periods of revival, most Israelites chose to disbelieve the true God and to die following other gods or their own lusts (10).
-With only a few notable exceptions (11) which are all connected to the history of Israel in some way, during this third period God paid little attention to individual gentiles, permitting the gentiles to go on their own way and overlooking their collective ignorance.
-Acts 17:30.
+With only a few notable exceptions (11) which are all connected to the history of Israel in some way, during this third period God paid little attention to individual gentiles, permitting the gentiles to go on their own way and overlooking their collective ignorance (Acts 17:30).
 Nevertheless, God did maintain during this period overall control over gentile history, setting up and pulling down kingdoms, determining beforehand the exact times and places of their habitation and setting up over them as kings the basest of men as he chose (12).
 Each king God chose for a gentile nation had the same freedom as any other human being to choose his own way and to have the consequences of his own choices (13).
 See, e.g., Daniel 4.
-But God ruled over the consequences of these gentile kings' decisions to give his people ultimate deliverance and victory (14).
+But God ruled over the consequences of these gentile kings' decisions to produce the results He chose (14).

-The third period ended and the fourth period began when the King himself was born on earth as a human.
-Luke 1:30-33.
+The next period began when the King himself was born on earth as a human (Luke 1:30-33).
 When the King came to earth as a man, the kingdom followed him wherever he went, and the enemies of the kingdom could not stand in his presence.
 Though they killed him, even death could not stand before him.

 After King Jesus physically left the earth, he sent the Holy Spirit in order that he could live within everyone who believes.
 The kingdom now follows each believer wherever he goes.